 Exercise also helps.
 And it’s much easier to stick to if you’ve got someone to practice with.

 When stress or anxiety starts to impact someone’s daily life, it may be time for them to speak to a professional.
-Encourage them to speak to their GP to see what help they can get.
+We offer short-term phone or video talking therapies with mental health professionals.
+Additionally, encourage them to speak to their GP to see what help they can get.

 We support past and present members of the Institute of Chartered Accountants of England and Wales (ICAEW), ACA students, ICAEW staff members, and the family and carers of members and students.